Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 Notes:

-Security is one of the main issue of a blockchain, this is one of the most important features for a PAB in a decentralized network, an users can't be able to create malicius code that is capable od destroy a node or simply slow down the network.
+Security is one of the main issue of a blockchain, this is one of the most important features for a PAB in a decentralized network, an users can't be able to create malicious code that is capable od destroy a node or simply slow down the network.

 Of course the security can be seen by various point of view and some examples are:
 + Compilation takes too much time -> compiling bomb